 Yes.
-If clients want to park or store their vehicle and not use it for the duration of the pandemic, we can suspend select coverage to help reduce premiums, where possible.
+If you want to park or store your vehicle and not use it, we can suspend select coverage to help reduce premiums, where possible.

 I just received my renewal and my premium went up.
 What can you do to help me with the challenges I’m facing around COVID-19?

 If you recently received a renewal notice with a premium increase, you can contact your advisor to discuss your individual situation further.